 Are you into bars and nightlife or prefer quiet nights?
 Think about what you like.
 There is no point staying in a place that bores you to tears when all you want to do is experience the nightlife.
 On the other hand, it will ruin your holiday if you are planning on big days and quiet, early nights and you find yourself surrounded by bright lights and music to all hours.

 Would you prefer to stay in a quiet neighbourhood or be in amongst it in the tourist areas?
 Be honest with yourself because you don’t want to waste money on something you think you will enjoy.
 Trust me; if you don’t do it or enjoy it at home, odds are you won’t when you are away.

 Here is what I do when I travel.
 I don’t like public transport at home, so I don’t suddenly like it when am travelling.
 So for that reason, I stay in centrally located places that are close to what I want to see so that I can walk.
 I find that I see more this way as well.
 I do however have to compromise and catch public transport to things that are farther afield, but I mostly plan these out to make the most of my time.
 And I have been known to catch the occasional taxi when every other option just seems too difficult, particularly if I’m fighting jet lag and blistered feet.
 It’s OK to pick the easy option and splurge at times.

 Creating your Travel Framework

-Take the answers to your questions and the answers to the points I suggested you consider and create them into a framework that will look something like this, but you can add it to a spreadsheet, put it into something online like Trello or simply written on a piece of paper.
+Take the answers to your questions and the answers to the points I suggested you consider and build them into a framework that will look something like this, but you can add it to a spreadsheet, put it into something online like Trello or just written on a piece of paper.
 Keep it in a folder or notebook and as you organise your trip keep all your information together in the same place for easy access.